 - a.
 Comply with installation, local, state, and Army motorcycle training, licensing and operating requirements.
 SMs will carry their Motorcycle Safety Foundation card as proof of course completion at all times while operating a motorcycle. - b.
-Share accident and/or near miss information during quarterly mentorship meetings. - c.
+Share accident and/or near miss information during semi-annual mentorship meetings. - c.
 Use risk management in purchasing, riding, and maintaining motorcycles.
-SMs will notify unit mentor prior to purchasing a new motorcycle.

-- d.
-Properly maintain and wear required Personnel Protective Equipment (PPE) for both on and off post riding.
+SMs will notify unit mentor prior to purchasing a new motorcycle. - d.
+Properly maintain and wear required Personal Protective Equipment (PPE) for both on and off post riding.
 SMs will wear PPE at all times while on or off post.
 Operators must ensure that passengers comply with these PPE requirements.

 Civilians, Family members and visitors will wear the same PPE as SMs when operating or riding on Fort Sill.
 Three wheel variants such as a Can-Am or Trike require the same PPE as a two wheel motorcycle.
 SMs riding as a passenger on a motorcycle, three wheel variant or ATV will wear all required PPE in accordance with this regulation.
 Minimum PPE consists of: - (1) A helmet that meets Department of Transportation (DOT) Safety Standard No. 218, United Nations Economic Commission for Europe Standard 22-05, British Standard 6658 or Snell Standard M2005 IAW DODI 6055.04.
 All SMs will wear an approved helmet at all times on or off post.
 This standard also applies to Dirt Bike/ATV helmets.
 Helmets will be properly fastened under the chin.
 Novelty helmets are not authorized.
-(Dirt Bike/ATV riders will wear an approved helmet) - (2) Protective clothing: Protective clothing includes long-sleeved shirt or jacket, long trousers, and full fingered gloves or mittens made from leather or other abrasion-resistant material.
-Motorcycle jackets and pants constructed of abrasion resistant materials (such as leather, Kelvlar®, or Cordura®) and containing impact-absorbing padding are strongly encouraged.
+(Dirt Bike/ATV riders will wear an approved helmet.)

+- (2) Protective clothing: Protective clothing includes long-sleeved shirt or jacket, long trousers, and full-fingered gloves or mittens made from leather or other abrasion-resistant material.
+Motorcycle jackets and pants constructed of abrasion resistant materials (such as leather, Kevlar®, or Cordura®) and containing impact-absorbing padding are strongly encouraged.
 Riders are encouraged to select PPE that incorporates fluorescent colors and retro-reflective material.
-Dirt Bike will wear Chest, Knee, Shin guards, and padded full fingered gloves (Encl 9). - (3) Foot protection.
-Sturdy over the ankle footwear that affords protection for the feet and ankles.
+(Encl 10) Dirt Bike riders will wear approved protective clothing (Encl 9). - (3) Foot protection.
+Sturdy over the ankle footwear affords protection for the feet and ankles.
 Durable leather or ballistic-type cloth athletic shoes that cover the ankle may be worn.
-Typical PT running shoes do not meet requirement it is recommended that Dirt Bike/ATV riders wear footwear that exceeds this requirement. - (4) Eye Protection.
-Eye protection deigned to meet or exceed ANSI Standard Z 87.1.
-Impact or shatter resistant goggles, wraparound glasses or full face shield properly attached to the helmet.
+Typical PT running shoes do not meet this requirement.
+It is recommended that Dirt Bike/ATV riders wear footwear that exceeds this requirement. - (4) Eye protection.
+Eye protection designed to meet or exceed ANSI Standard Z 87.1.
+Impact or shatter resistant goggles, wraparound glasses or full face shield properly attached to the helmet may be worn.
 Operators may not substitute windshield or fairing for proper eye protection.
-Dirt Bike/ATV riders will wear approved eye protection.
+Dirt Bike/ATV riders will wear approved eye protection. - e.
+Support installation and unit motorcycle safety initiatives. - f.

-- (5) Upper Outer Garment.
-SMs assigned to Fort Sill, will wear a fluorescent and reflective vest, shirt or jacket at all times when operating a motorcycle or riding as a passenger on a motorcycle, on or off post, regardless of local Civilian requirements (Encl 10).
-All other personnel operating a motorcycle or riding as a passenger on Fort Sill will wear fluorescent and reflective vest, shirt or jacket at all times, and are encouraged to wear such equipment off Fort Sill.
-All motorcycle operators and passengers must ensure outer garments are properly secured, clearly visible, and not covered.
-The light-weight mesh physical training vest and fluorescent PT belt are not authorized to wear as a substitute of the fluorescent and reflective vest, shirt, or jacket.
-The PT belt or light-weight mesh physical training vest may be used to cover a backpack if worn.
-Backpacks covered with the PT belt or light-weight mesh physical training vest or other high visibility material is not a substitute for the fluorescent and reflective vest, shirt, or jacket requirement.
-This requirement does not apply to Dirt Bike/ATV riders.
-Enclosure 8 provides examples of authorized fluorescent and reflective vests, shirt, and jackets - e.
-Support installation and unit motorcycle safety initiatives - f.
 SM riders will identify themselves to their chain of command at the time of assignment to the unit, or when planning to purchase a motorcycle. - g.
 Report their involvement in any motorcycle accident to unit leadership. - h.
 Unit motorcycle mentorship meeting attendance is mandatory for all SMs.
 Seek out mentorship from skilled, responsible, and positive riders.
 Demonstrate self-discipline and defensive driving when operating a motorcycle.
 Recognize the inherently dangerous nature of motorcycle operation and stay clear of motorcycle organizations and riders that contribute to high risk behavior. - i.
 PUNITIVE ORDER.
 Service members who fail to comply with the requirements of the Fort Sill Motorcycle Safety Program are subject to adverse administrative action or punishment under the UCMJ. - j.
-Contact Fort Sill safety at 442-4215 or 442-4466 for course information
+Contact Fort Sill Safety Office at 442-4215 or 442-4466 for course information.